Sergey30000/operation6/Readme.md

 cd scripts

 //1.2 Init project
-bash init_project.sh //Installation of everything necessary for the application bash updatePasswordPostgreSql.sh "new_password" //Updating password if your password is not "postgres"
+bash init_project.sh postgres_password //Installation of everything necessary for the application bash updatePasswordPostgreSql.sh "new_password" //Updating password if your password is not "postgres"

 //1.3 Start server